Tuesday 14 August 2018

 Museum of Contemporary Art, which usually comes with MOCA sobriquet has become global brand in visual arts management parlance.
 The MOCA brand has been domesticated in some big cities around the world.

-For Nigeria, specifically, Lagos, a museum of contemporary art had been widely agitated for to strengthen the city's status of West Africa's growing art hub.
-And when Lagos eventually got what appeared to be its own MOCA over a month ago, the facility emerged in the least expected part of the city and from individuals that can be described as underdogs in such area of art management.
+For Nigeria, specifically, Lagos, a museum of contemporary art had been widely agitated to strengthen the city's status of West Africa's growing art hub.
+And when Lagos eventually got what appeared to be its own MOCA over a month ago, the facility emerged in the least expected part of the city, and from individuals that can be described as underdogs in such area of art management.
 In fact, less than a month after opening, it has "expanded" from one room gallery into more spaces of the borrowed studio facility.

 MOCA Lagos did not emerge on either Victoria or Lagos Islands, where art appreciation truly resides and blossoms.
 Situated inside Ajao Estate, a residential area layed deep in the city's suburb of Anthony Village, MOCA Lagos is a bold take off by some of Nigeria's contemporary artists and a curator.
 Uche Joel Chima, Kelani Abass, Iheanyi Onwuegbucha, Richardson Ovbiebo, Oluchi Zim, Winifred Okpapi, Roli Afinotan and Aderemi Adegbite are names listed as promoters of MOCA Lagos.